Improved multifidelity Monte Carlo estimators based on normalizing flows and dimensionality reduction techniques: Enhancing multifidelity estimator performance

 now share the same dimensionality, but not the same probability distribution.
 Therefore, in order to create a shared space, we construct two normalizing flows which map the distributions of the latent spaces of the two autoencoders into a standard Gaussian.
 In particular, let $\nu^\HF = \mathcal E^\HF(\cdot; \phi_E^\HF)_\# \mu^\HF$ and $\nu^\LF = \mathcal E^\LF(\cdot; \phi_E^\LF)_\# \mu^\LF$, and consider the normalizing flows $\mathcal S^\HF(\cdot; \sigma^\HF) \colon \R^r \to \R^r$ and $\mathcal S^\LF(\cdot; \sigma^\LF) \colon \R^r \to \R^r$ such that

 and which are obtained minimizing the loss functions

 \begin{remark} The autoencoders and the normalizing flows are trained sequentially, meaning that we first compute the best autoencoders and then train the normalizing flows on the resulting latent spaces, in order to get latent variables distributed as standard Gaussians.
-A similar output could also be achieved employing directly variational autoencoders.
-However, we decided to split the process in two steps in order to avoid a trade-off between dimensionality reduction and normalization, and obtaining the best latent space. \end{remark}
+We would also like to point out that we could have used variational autoencoders which would certainly result in a more regular latent space, but without any guarantees on the distribution of the latent space to be a standard Gaussian, unlike normalizing flow where this is guaranteed by construction.
+Moreover, we remark that, in principle, the normalizing flows could be replaced by any other map between the latent spaces of the autoencoders of the high-fidelity and low-fidelity models, and we leave the determination of the most efficient method for this task to subsequent work. \end{remark}

 We therefore obtain a shared space by applying first the encoder and then the normalizing flow as follows